andrei-kriukov/rsschool-cv-temp/cv.md

 June 2022-Present | The Rolling Scopes School | Student

-- Make up pages using GIT Markup and HTML
+- Make up pages and apps using GIT Markup, HTML and CSS, JavaScript
 - Commit chages in GIT
-- Code on JavaScript
+- Check the work of other students

 2017-Present | Pruftechnik CIS, LTD | Sales Engineer